 Host: Now, you are a holistic wellness coach and you help people live healthier and better lives and bring wellness into their lives, but it all started with yourself many, many years ago.
 And you undertook a journey and this started with your own wellness and I’d love to hear the story behind how you got to where you are today.

 Kristian: Sure.
 So, twenty-some years ago I was diagnosed with psoriasis and I went to several different dermatologists who all had the same message.
 The message was that there is no cure and that really there's no way to treat the disorder or disease other than using pharmaceuticals and I was also not able to find anything else.
-So, what they were telling me I trusted because they were doctors and in my own searches I couldn’t find any, anything that countered that position.
-So, I felt stuck and that I simply go along with it.
+So, what they were telling me I trusted because they were doctors and in my own searches I couldn’t find, anything that countered that position.
+So, I felt stuck, and that I simply go along with it.
 So, using the steroids that are very questionable in long-term effects left me feeling, you know, vulnerable and stuck and it was very difficult.

 Host: How bad was this psoriasis?
 Was it just dandruff and skin rashes or was it more severe than that?